vsg-dev/VulkanSceneGraph/docs/Design/DesignPrinciplesAndPhilosophy.md

 * How long is *"For Ever"* : Long enough that time during maintainance and evolution is significantly longer than initial time to develop the first stable release.
 Software that is unreliable, hard to maintain and evolve becomes unsustainable in the long term, it looses it's relevance because of it and fails.
 Success dmands good design, implementation and responsive curation over many years.

-For the OpenSceneGraph project what made it a success was it achieved [***performance***](#performace) levels that competed well with the best propritary and open source scene graphs, and was well designed enough to help with developers be [***productive***](#productivity) over long term application development and deployment.
+For the OpenSceneGraph project what made it a success was it achieved [***performance***](#performance) levels that competed well with the best propritary and open source scene graphs, and was well designed enough to help with developers be [***productive***](#productivity) over long term application development and deployment.
 Responsive of contributors to support of community  has also been crucial for the OpenSceneGraph remaining relevent to real-time graphics application developers for nearly two decades.

 Technology moves on, Vulkan is displacing OpenGL is the graphics API of choice for high performance cross platform graphics development.
 C++ has begun evolving more rapidly and now C++17 offers many features that make appplications faster, more robust and easier to develop and maintain.
 Ideas on scene graphs have also advanced, a well designed clean room scene graph has the potential for improving graphics and compute performance and developer productivity beyond the previous start of art.
 The VulkanSceneGraph project goal is to embody the potential of Vulkan and modern C++ and create middle-ware for next generation of graphics applications, and for it to remain a valued tool for the next decade and beyond.

 There are two broad areas that will determine the success of the VulkanSceneGraph : ***Performance*** and ***Productivity***.
 The rest of this document will break these areas down and discuss the design principles that will aim to deliver in these areas.
 I'll coin another phrase to emphasise how both are equally crucial to success:

 > ***"You live for Performance, but die a slow, painful death without Productivity"***

+### Making allowances for living at the *Bleeding Edge*

+The below discussion outlines what is guiding the path forward - it's our compass heading, as of fall of 2018, it's still very early days so the code is in flux and is not ready for wide use out in the industry.
+During this phase of rapid development early adopters will have to accept lower Performance and Productivty associated with working with alpha software.

+Early adopters are hugely important for the success of the project, the extra work you have to put in will benefit us all in helping shape and refine the software so that it's fit for purpose by the time we reach out first stable release and guenuinely deliveres on what we are striving for.

 ## Performance